 Knowing when to register for VAT is not always a straight forward process.
 You have to register for VAT if the taxable income of your business exceeds £85,000 in the last 12 month period.
 However, you may want to register for VAT before this threshold.

-If the turnover of taxable goods and services supplied within the UK for the previous 12 month period exceeds the VAT threshold, or is expected to be exceeded within the next 30 days you must register for VAT.
+If the turnover of taxable goods and services supplied within the UK for the previous 12 month period exceeds the VAT threshold or is expected to be exceeded within the next 30 days you must register for VAT.

-However, if you have exceeded the threshold temporarily due to an exceptional item then you may not need to register and can ask HMRC for exception.
+However, if you have exceeded the threshold temporarily due to an exceptional item then you may not need to register and can ask HMRC for an exception.

 Please note that taking over a business that is trading or transferring a sole trader business into a limited company does not reset the 12 month threshold period and thus care must be taken in order to calculate the threshold correctly.

 You will need to pay attention to your income, especially if income is increasing on a regular basis.
 On average if you are earning around £7,000 each month, you may exceed the VAT threshold at some point in the 12 month threshold test.